dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 And for GUI applications that use the DUIM library, there can also be:

--  A Dylan source file, called *frame.dylan*, that defines the application’s DUIM frame and a set of default menus.
+-  A Dylan source file, called *frame.dylan*, that defines the application's DUIM frame and a set of default menus.

 The *frame.dylan* file appears only if you ask for template code to be included in your project.
 We discuss this in `Projects for GUI